Mockingbird (Marvel Comics): Fantastic Four: Big Town

 Writer Steve Englehart revisited the Mockingbird and Hawkeye marriage in the 2001 miniseries Fantastic Four: Big Town.
 Set in a world where the technological advances of Reed Richards have filtered down throughout society, the series shows Mockingbird and Hawkeye as newlyweds and members of the Manhattan-based Avengers.
 Their relationship comes under familiar strain when Mockingbird kills an assailant in defence of her husband and Hawkeye disapproves of her actions, questioning their necessity.
 Later in the story, Mockingbird refrains from killing Quicksilver who then goes on to kill Hawkeye.
 At the story's end, the Avengers consider reviving Barton by placing his brain patterns in the body of the android Vision.

 "House of M"

-Bobbi Morse appears as a member of Luke Cage's Human Resistance group nicknamed the "Avengers" in writer Christos Gage's miniseries House of M: Avengers.
-In this story, set in the alternate timeline of the "House of M" storyline, Morse is a former S.H.I.E.L.D. agent who was phased out from the organization when mutants became the dominant species.
-She becomes a costumed vigilante and is romantically involved with Clint Barton/Hawkeye.
-In the penultimate issue of the series the character leaves to seek asylum in Wakanda while Hawkeye stays behind.
+An alternate universe version of Mockingbird appears in House of M: Avengers.
+This version is a former member of S.H.I.E.L.D. who was phased out from the organization when mutants became the dominant species.
+In the penultimate issue of the series, Morse leaves to seek asylum in Wakanda while Hawkeye stays behind.

 Marvel Zombies

-Mockingbird appears as one of the zombified heroes attacking the Punisher in Marvel Zombies vs. The Army of Darkness #2.
+A zombified alternate universe version of Mockingbird appears in Marvel Zombies vs. The Army of Darkness #2.

 Amazing Spider-Man: Renew Your Vows

-During the "Secret Wars" storyline in the pages of Amazing Spider-Man: Renew Your Vows, Mockingbird is part of the secret S.H.I.E.L.D. resistance against Regent.
+An alternate universe version of Mockingbird appears in The Amazing Spider-Man: Renew Your Vows.
+This version is part of a secret S.H.I.E.L.D. resistance against Regent.